Motion made, and Question proposed, That this House do now adjourn.—(Eddie Hughes.)

 Another source of local objections is the lack of critical infrastructure, and that the infrastructure comes too little or too late.
 That was mentioned by my hon.
 Friend the Member for East Worthing and Shoreham, among others.
 That is why we committed in our manifesto to amend planning rules, so that infrastructure comes before people move into their homes.
 As a part of that, we are investing £10 billion through the single housing infrastructure fund to provide the infrastructure to support new homes, so that infrastructure comes forward quickly and appropriately.
 Moreover, we have made £5.5 billion available through the housing infrastructure fund to provide the infrastructure to unlock up to 650,000 homes in areas of greatest need.
 We are consulting on a new uniform flat-rate infrastructure levy, consolidating existing developer contribution mechanisms—the community infrastructure levy or section 106—to deliver the local infrastructure needed to support people and places.
 It is a truly radical reform, simplifying processes while making sure developers pay their way.

-Finally, we know how important high quality design is to communities.
+Finally, we know how important high-quality design is to communities.
 Often it is the most tangible thing people see when they see developments going up around them.
 We know that people will be less likely to oppose new development if the quality of the local area is improved at the same time.
 Reflecting the recent report of the Building Better, Building Beautiful Commission, our reform proposals make beautiful places a central objective for planning.
 We intend to create a fast-track system for beautiful buildings, with local design guidance to help developers build and preserve beautiful communities.
 At its heart will be effective community engagement, because community input at this stage of preparing plans and design codes will give local people real influence over the location and the design of new developments, rather than having to react to unexpected planning applications.
-I want planning to be proactive, to be strategic, to be up-front, not tactical, not reactive, not rearguard as it all too often is at present and has been for too long.
+I want planning to be proactive, to be strategic, to be up-front, not tactical, not reactive, not rearguard, as it all too often is at present and has been for too long.

-In closing, I thank my hon.
+I thank my hon.
 Friend the Member for Arundel and South Downs for convening us on this important topic and allowing so many Members of the House to make eloquent speeches or contributions.
 I have listened keenly to those distinguished contributions tonight.
-I believe we all recognise the crucial need for homes for young people in West Sussex and across the country: homes in sustainable and well-designed communities, homes with the infrastructure that is ready to go, and homes that ensure our beautiful countryside and heritage all around the country—in Staffordshire, of course, but in West Sussex in particular—is protected, preserved and enriched in the decades to come.
+I believe we all recognise the crucial need for homes for young people in West Sussex and across the country: homes in sustainable and well-designed communities, homes with the infrastructure that is ready to go, and homes which ensure that our beautiful countryside and heritage all around the country—in Staffordshire, of course, but in West Sussex in particular—is protected, preserved and enriched in the decades to come.
 I am confident that together we can achieve it.

 Question put and agreed to.